Aging & Health A to Z

 - Being so afraid of germs, pollution, or other stresses that you stop going out

-If your healthcare professional thinks that you are suffering from an anxiety disorder, he or she will suggest several approaches, all of which are known to help:
+If your healthcare provider thinks that you are suffering from an anxiety disorder, they will have several approaches to suggest, all of which are known to help:

 - An antidepressant or anti-anxiety pill